 The future of roads and line marking?

-A few years ago, a little Youtube video imagined the future of roads and infrastructure.
+A few years ago, a little YouTube video imagined the future of roads and infrastructure.
 With much charisma and gusto, the video put forth the idea of “Solar ‘Freakin’ Roadways”.

 Promoting solar paneled “roadways, parking lots, sidewalks, driveways, tarmacs, bike paths, and outdoor recreation services”, this video described a future where the roads literally light up.
 Where all the Melbourne line marking could be programmed.
 And the premise makes sense.
 Utilising outdoor surfaces to generate power is a smart concept.
 The idea of clean energy is one that the greater majority of people support.